Guide · Bali · Experiences

 Food-free

-The terraced rice paddies north of Ubud are genuinely beautiful and the walk through them is one of the more meditative experiences available in Bali.
+The terraced rice paddies north of Ubud are worth the walk.
 Early morning (before 8am) is quieter and cooler.
 No food involved; vendors along the path sell drinks and snacks, which you are not obligated to engage with.

 Temple visits: Tanah Lot, Besakih, Tirta Empul